wtsi-hgi/scrna_deconvolution_container/README.md

-#### scrna_deconvolution_container

-these containers are set up for use in the sCNA deconvolution Nextflow pipeline: https://github.com/wtsi-hgi/nf_scrna_deconvolution/
+These containers are set up for use in the sCNA deconvolution Nextflow pipeline: https://github.com/wtsi-hgi/nf_scrna_deconvolution/

 ### containers